aristotelos/cucumber-test-extension/README.md

 }
 ```

-### Better Error detection and reporting
+### Error detection and reporting

-Now the extension detects and reports errors in before and after hooks.
+The extension detects and reports errors in before and after hooks.
 If possible it reports a problem directly at the line where the error occurred in the source file.
-The support is still limited, stay tuned for the next updates.

 ## Prerequisites